dinikai/HALAL-GEIM-2/README.md

 # SEVA!!!!!!!!
 DO.
 NOT.
 MERGE.
 WITH.
 MASTER.
-ladno mne poher ya mergy. potom udaly.
+ladno mne poher ya mergy. potom udaly. --dinikai

 # HALAL-GEIM-2
 Stupid game by dinikai and Shashlik